2. Upper management leads by example

 If supervisors don’t monitor for compliance with safe work practices and correct unsafe behavior when they observe it, employees will start to ignore the safety rules put in place for their protection.
 If supervisors don’t encourage two-way communication during safety meetings, employees won’t feel their input is appreciated or valued and they will stop caring about the success of the program.
 If supervisors prioritize production goals and meeting deadlines over doing the job safely, then employees can get hurt.

-To employees, supervisors are the most visible reflection of the safety culture of the organization.
+To employees, supervisors are the most visible reflection of the safety culture within your organization.
 Just like it is for upper management, remind your supervisors also to lead by example.

 4. Investigate all accidents and near-miss incidents

 One of the best predictors of a future workplace injury is one that has already happened or one that almost happened (near miss).
 Thoroughly investigate all workplace accidents and near misses and involve your employees too.
-They can provide a unique perspective as to why something happened.
-Being on the front line, employees can witness accidents.
-Our Accident/Near Miss Investigation Checklist can help you document your findings.
+They can provide a unique perspective as to why something happened, especially if they witnessed the accident.
+Our Accident Investigation Packet can help you document your findings.

-Your investigation should always dig down to the root cause or causes of the accident or near miss.
+The accident/near miss investigation is a critical part of your IIPP that is often neglected.
+This investigation should always dig down to the “root cause or causes” of the accident or near miss.
 Sure, an employee might have taken a shortcut to get the job done.
 But, there may also have been a malfunction in a piece of equipment that wasn’t caught, or a safety precaution that wasn't in place yet.
-And, always investigate a near miss the same way you would for a workplace injury.
-You might be able to identify a hazard and make changes before someone gets hurt.
+What you learn in your investigation may prevent a future occurrence of the same injury.
+By investigating near misses, you might even identify a hazard and make changes before someone gets hurt.

 - What the investigation revealed